RmiMekaa/RemiRoeland_14_22-02-2022/README.md

 **Project Name: HRnet**
 **Project Title: "Convert an App using JQuery into React"**

+HRnet is an app which allow you to manage your employees, featuring a form to create new employees and an interactive table to display and sort them.

 ## Populate data base

 This app is delivered without data by default.